deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Productive, in several ways.
 Your solution worked perfectly.”

 Hiyel allowed himself a self-satisfied set to his ears.
-“Your... errant Father?”
+“Your...errant Father?”

 “Indeed.
 He became so fixated on his opportunity to put Regaari in a difficult situation that he entirely failed to notice that the eyes of the Clan were on him… I believe the other Fathers are planning a promotion.
 The consular staff on Planet Qinar has need of more… senior oversight.”